Crypto curious? 5 things every newbie investor should know

 Odds are you’ve been hearing about crypto.
 Check out these key considerations before making your first purchase.

-Sponsored by Wealthsimple Crypto – Canada’s first-ever regulated crypto platform offers 30+ tokens and 24/7 support.
-It’s the only platform in Canada that lets you trade stocks and crypto in one app.
+Sponsored by Wealthsimple Crypto.
+The only platform in Canada that lets you trade stocks and crypto in one app.
+Trade 50+ coins/tokens.
+Get $25 when you open and fund your Crypto account with $150.
+T&Cs apply.

 Once relegated to a class of tech-savvy pioneers, cryptocurrency has gone mainstream in 2021.
 In February, Canadian regulators OK’d the first crypto exchange traded fund (ETF), and the acceptance and support of cryptocurrency has only grown in the months since.

 But what is cryptocurrency, exactly?
 And what’s the difference between Bitcoin and other tokens?
 And is crypto taxed?
 These are good questions!
 Fair warning: crypto is complex.
 But this guide, sponsored by Canadian crypto platform Wealthsimple, will walk you through the fundamentals so you can feel confident when buying your first coin.

 First, some basics: Cryptocurrency is a digital form of money that relies on a decentralized ledger—called blockchain—to record transactions.
 Blockchain is important to cryptocurrencies and decentralized finance because it allows participants to purchase goods and services without the need for an authoritative intermediary, like a bank, since the blockchain keeps track of how much money users have.
 The upside of this is that individuals retain far greater control of their money than they would if they stashed their cash in a traditional bank.